 Sensitivity reading for queerness, mental health, and PCOS

-Manuscript evaluation covers the same as developmental editing but with the editorial report only.You will receive an extensive editorial report of 5–15 pages providing detailed explanations for issues found and suggestions for improvements.
+Manuscript evaluation covers the same as developmental editing but with the editorial report only.You will receive an extensive editorial report of 4–20 pages providing detailed explanations for potential issues and suggestions for improvements, as well as highlighting specific examples.

 After developmental edits, you might consider moving onto the next stage.
 And that would be line editing.
 This means combing through the text for the smaller and finer elements, including but not limited to: